brandnewpeterson/HQ_AndroidTest1/README.md

 *Bonus Questions*

 I've elected to make the provided JSON object containing all URLs an asset.
-But I could also try to download it on the fly each time the app starts -- this was my original design -- and if the file is not accessible fall back to a cahed version.
+But I could also try to download it on the fly each time the app starts -- this was my original design -- and, if the file is not accessible, then fall back to a cached version.
 That way, any changes to URLs would be picked up by the app.

-I've left it as a hardcoded assent for now as the app starts faster.
+I've left it as a hardcoded asset for now as the app starts faster.

 As for starting an Android app from an HTML link, this would be possible via an Intent: